jayanthkoushik/shiny-pyseed/README.md

 14. `--no-github`: Disable GitHub support.
 This will omit adding any GitHub related files to the project, and will skip GitHub setup in interactive mode.
 It has no effect in barebones mode.
+15. `--no-doctests`: Disable doctests support.
+This will omit adding `test_doctests.py`, which contains boilerplate code for running doctests.

 <!--------------------------------------------------------------------->